frankmorgner/vsmartcard/docs/_sources/ACardEmulator/README.txt

 The emulator uses Android's |HCE| to fetch APDUs from a contact-less reader.
 The app allows to process the Command APDUs either by delegating them to a remote virtual smart card or by a built-in Java Card simulator.
 The response APDUs are then returned to the smart card reader.
+Together with :ref:`tcardemulator` it is also possible to use a smartwatch as communication device instead of the phone.

 With the built-in Java Card runtime of jCardSim_ the app includes the following
 Applets: